RocheDJ/TankCheck/readme.md

   - Communicate to the IO Link master over TCP reading information using it's API.

-  - Communicate using MQTT to a cloud based service [Mosquito](https://mosquitto.org/) to publish Level, Temperature and Actuator values .
+  - Communicate using MQTT to a cloud based service to publish Level, Temperature and Actuator values .

-  - Communicate using MQTT to the same cloud based service to subscribe to an actuator active channel to allow the haulier /driver to activate the agitator remotely if required.
+  - Communicate to a cloud based service to allow the haulier /driver to activate the agitator remotely if required.

   - Host a local Web API to allow local access on the network to current Level, Temperature and Actuator values.

-- IOLink Mater will be an IFM [AL1420](https://www.ifm.com/ie/en/product/AL1420).
+- IOLink Mater will be an IFM [AL1350](https://www.ifm.com/ie/en/product/AL1350).

-- The Raspberry Pi and the IOLinkMaster will be connected to a Teltonkia [RUT955 Industrial Cellular Router](https://teltonika-networks.com/product/rut955/).
+- The Raspberry Pi and the IOLinkMaster will be connected to a Teltonkia [RUT955 Industrial Cellular Router](https://teltonika-networks.com/product/rut955/) which wil provide internet connectivity.

-- It is envisaged that this stage that the Raspberry Pi application will be written in Python.
+- It is envisaged that this stage that the Raspberry Pi development will be written in Python.

+---

 ### **Github Repo**